How to measure and determine the value of big data

 Big Data has taken the world by storm, and even though it can be of huge value to some companies, for others it can be worthless.
 That is why your objective is to define that specific type of data that has the most value for your business and your users, and then utilize it in a way that will enable you to extract that value.

-Today, data is everywhere, and it is up to you to find the ideal way to properly utilize it in order to extract the highest amount of benefits for your company out of it.
+Today, data is everywhere, and it is up to you to find the ideal way to properly utilize it in order to extract the highest amount of benefits for your company.

 Properly utilized data will empower leaders to make decisions based on facts, trends and statistical numbers, or in more direct terms — it will help you minimize the amount of money, time and resources that you’re wasting, as well as maximize the overall efficiency of your business.